ajeeshms/code-helper102/README.md

 ### Required Settings

-- `codeHelper101.apiEndpoint`: Your AI service endpoint
+- `codeHelper101.baseURL`: Your AI service endpoint also known as base URL
 - `codeHelper101.apiKey`: API key for authentication

 ### Optional Settings

 - `codeHelper101.certificatePath`: Path to custom SSL certificate
+- `codeHelper101.user`: User name for authentication
+- `codeHelper101.password`: Password for authentication
 - `codeHelper101.headers`: Additional API headers
 - `codeHelper101.enable`: Enable/disable the extension (default: true)
-- `codeHelper101.suggestionDelay`: Delay before showing suggestions (default: 300ms)

 ## Usage

-1. Start typing code in any file
+1. Ctrl + Shift + P
+2. Select 101 Start Custom AI Chat
-2. The AI assistant will automatically provide suggestions
+3. The AI assistant will automatically answer your questions
-3. Accept suggestions using Tab or Enter
-4. Trigger manual suggestions with Ctrl+Space (Cmd+Space on macOS)
+4. Right click on the editor and select 101 Add to Chat Context to add the context to the current file

 ## Known Issues